HeinrichHartmann/Statistics-for-Engineers/2019-10-02-SRECon-Dublin/README.md

 # Statistics for Engineers @ SRECon 2019 Dublin

+Shoutout: This work was made possible by [Circonus](Circonus.com) -- The monitoring system with full histogram support.

 ## Preparation

 If you plan to attend the session and work on the Labs, please take a moment